jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-33.md

 Jacob divided the children unto Leah, and unto Rachel, and unto the 2 handmaids.

-{33:2} And he put the handmaids and their children foremost, and Leah and her children after, and Rachel and Joseph hindermost.
+<sup>2</sup> And he put the handmaids and their children foremost, and Leah and her children after, and Rachel and Joseph hindermost.

-{33:3} And he passed over before them, and bowed himself to the ground seven times, until he came near to his brother.
+<sup>3</sup> He passed over before them, and bowed himself to the ground seven times,
+until he came near to his brother.

-{33:4} And Esau ran to meet him, and embraced him, and fell on his neck, and kissed him: and they wept.
+<sup>4</sup> Esau ran to meet him, and embraced him, and fell on his neck, and
+kissed him: and they wept.

-{33:5} He saw the women and the children and said:
+<sup>5</sup> He saw the women and the children and said:

-Who [are] those with thee?
+Who [are] those with you?

 he said, The children which God hath graciously given thy servant. {33:6} Then the handmaidens came near, they and their children, and they bowed themselves.

-{33:7} Leah also with her children came near, and bowed themselves: and after came Joseph near and Rachel, and they bowed themselves.
+<sup>7</sup> Leah also with her children came near, and bowed themselves: and after came Joseph near
+and Rachel, and they bowed themselves.

 {33:8} he said